Alligators and lumberjacks

 “The objective of all dedicated employees should be to thoroughly analyse all situations, anticipate all problems prior to their occurrence, have answers for these problems, and move swiftly to solve these problems when called upon.
 However, when you are up to your ass in alligators it is difficult to remind yourself your initial objective was to drain the swamp.”

 I first saw this as a kid on the wall of my dad’s study and it stayed with me ever since.
-I have recently looked at the origin and there are various people and political situations that get a mention!
-I also looked in Wikipedia, that resource of absolute fact.
-They translated the expression to:
+Recently, I looked into its origin, and several people and political situations are mentioned.
+I also checked Wikipedia, that resource of absolute fact.
+They translated the expression as:

 “When performing a long and complex task, and when you are utterly immersed in secondary and tertiary unexpected tangential subtasks, it’s easy to lose sight of the initial objective.
 This sort of distraction can be particularly problematic if the all-consuming subtask or sub-subtask is not, after all, particularly vital to the original, primary goal, but ends up sucking up time and resources (out of all proportion to its actual importance) only because it seems so urgent.”

 So, this is all about prioritising what is urgent versus what is important.
-What I have found in a number of the organisation development projects VA is supporting is the pervading sense that everything is important, and everything is urgent.
+In a number of organisation development projects VA is supporting, I’ve noticed a recurring theme: everything feels both important and urgent.

-Back to making decisions, leadership teams must make decisions but not do everything as a priority.
-Someone once said that if you have more than three priorities you don’t have any!
+Back to decision making; leadership teams must make decisions, but they cannot treat everything as a priority.
+Someone once said that if you have more than three priorities, you don’t have any.

 So, think of yourself and your leadership team as lumberjacks, arm yourself with chainsaws, do the training to use them and get out there on the log jam and start the real work!